-Shea was accepted to the University of Notre Dame, Boston College, College of William and Mary, Villanova University, and Saint Mary’s College.
+Kathleen was accepted to the University of Notre Dame, Boston College, College of William and Mary, Villanova University, and Saint Mary’s College.

 As freshmen, students are busy acclimating to high school through study skill development, extracurricular exploration, and social interaction.
 We offer targeted programming to freshmen as a way to provide them a glimpse of important choices they can make to better prepare themselves for college, but much of the first year is focused on freshmen becoming engaged learners.
 However, all freshmen participate in a college campus visitation program in the spring as part of the school day.

 As sophomores, students take the PSAT and begin to build resumes that by senior year will fully reflect any awards, recognition, talents, or excellence achieved in high school.
 Sophomores continue to develop academic and extracurricular interests they would like to pursue during the remainder of their high school careers.